FileMaker Cloud for AWS 1.18.0 Getting Started Guide

 Click Continue to Configuration.

 Click Usage Instructions to display instructions and links necessary for creating your instance.
-To choose a link for a regional cloud template on the Usage Instructions page, see Create your FileMaker Cloud instance.
+To choose a link for a regional cloud template on the Usage Instructions page, see Create your FileMaker Cloud for AWS instance.

 Important:Do not click the Launch button on this page.
 To create your instance, you need to click Usage Instructions.

-Create your FileMaker Cloud instance
+Create your FileMaker Cloud for AWS instance

-Step 1: Create your cloud instance
+Step 1: Create your instance

 To create your instance from the Launch This Software page in AWS: